NWalker4483/WaitTime/update.md

 <img src="docs/images/start-stop-final.png">

 As a person detection passes through the start region with significant overlap we count that as a person who has entered the line and then the reverse for the stopping regions and exiting the line.
+This shortens the area in which we need to maintain an individuals identity and allows us to keep an estimate of how many people are in line.

 By tracking the amount of time between people exiting the stopping region its possible to get a good measure of how long it's taking people to complete their tasks.
 This combined with an estimate of how many people have entered the line previously we're able to estimate wait times.